 - Moisturize: Like sunscreen, moisturizer is important to your skin, even if you have oily patches [source: Cleveland Clinic].
 If you choose wisely, your moisturizer can help even your skin out.
 Get creative with it, applying one type of moisturizer to your dry areas and another type to your oily areas [source: Scott].
 As with your sunscreen, look for noncomedogenic lotions to avoid clogging your pores.

 Keep in mind that you can always see a dermatologist if your combination skin becomes too much to handle on your own.
 Though having combination skin can require a little extra effort, there's a good chance you can find a way to make it work for you.

-For more information on caring for your skin, follow the links on the next page.
+For more information on caring for your skin, follow the links below.

 - American Academy of Dermatology.
 "Acne."
 (Accessed 8/17/09) http://www.aad.org/public/publications/pamphlets/common_acne.html